WOOD CARE & MAINTENANCE //

 Slight wood movement will happen naturally with the changing of seasons to every piece of furniture you own, but with proper care it will happen at a minimum.

 We also highly recommend using protective precautions when using your table for the longevity of the finish.
 Using coasters under glasses will prevent water/liquid "rings" from disturbing the finish.
 Though setting a glass atop the wood will not cause water rings to form instantly, leaving glasses for several hours or overnight can cause water stains or rings to form from precipitation on any wood finish.
 Placemats and hot pads will also prevent heat from compromising the finish as well.

 Also please DO NOT use plastic/polycarbonate covers as this has proven to mar the finished surfaces.

 CLEANING WOOD SURFACES AND UPKEEP //

-To clean your wood surfaces, please avoid harmful bleaches and chemicals.
-First try using warm, soapy water on any spills/problem areas, and if that doesn’t work you may try a diluted solution of a non-toxic cleaner such as simple green.
+Clean spills promptly, and avoid leaving liquid on the surface for prolonged amounts of time.
+Please stray from harmful bleaches and chemicals.
+First try using warm, soapy water on any spills/problem areas.
+You may also try a diluted solution of a non-toxic cleaner such as Simple Green, or Mrs. Meyers.